section-engineering-education/engineering-education/content/articles/Servlet-Filter-API/index.md

 You will need the following tools to go along with this article:
 - [Eclipse](https://www.eclipse.org/downloads/packages/release/2021-06/r) or another open-source Java editor should be installed on your machine.
 - A web browser installed.
 - Install the [TomCat](https://tomcat.apache.org/) server or any other server.
-In this case, TomCat version 9 will be used.
+In this case, we will use TomCat version 9.
 - A basic understanding of Java programming language.
 - A basic understanding of a servlet is needed.
 - Solid knowledge of building and running Java code using any Java IDE and Tomcat or another similar server.